Isaiah Stewart: Detroit Pistons (2020–present)

 Stewart was drafted 16th overall by the Portland Trail Blazers in the 2020 NBA draft.
-On November 22, 2020, Stewart, Trevor Ariza, and a conditional future first round pick were traded to the Houston Rockets in exchange for Robert Covington.
-On November 24, Stewart, Ariza, a future second round pick, and cash considerations were traded to the Detroit Pistons in exchange for Christian Wood, a protected future first round pick, and a second round pick in 2021.
+On November 22, 2020, Stewart, Trevor Ariza, and a conditional future first-round pick were traded to the Houston Rockets in exchange for Robert Covington.
+On November 24, Stewart, Ariza, a future second round pick, and cash considerations were traded to the Detroit Pistons in exchange for Christian Wood, a protected future first-round pick, and a second round pick in 2021.
 On December 1, the Pistons announced that they had signed Stewart to his rookie scale contract.
+On March 26, 2021, Stewart was ejected from a game against the Brooklyn Nets with a flagrant-2 foul.

-On November 21, 2021, Stewart was ejected in the third quarter after getting into a scuffle with LeBron James during a 116–121 loss to the Los Angeles Lakers.
-James initially hit Stewart in the face, which led to Stewart charging at James multiple times.
-Stewart had to be held back by multiple game officials and players.
-The next day, it was announced that Stewart would be suspended for two games for his actions.
+On November 21, 2021, Stewart was ejected in the third quarter after repeatedly attempting to attack LeBron James during a 116–121 loss to the Los Angeles Lakers.
+James initially hit Stewart in the face while attempting to block him out during a free throw attempt, which led to a bloody-faced Stewart charging at James multiple times.
+Stewart had to be held back by game officials and players.
+The next day, it was announced that Stewart would be suspended for two games.

 On March 9, 2023, the Pistons announced that Stewart was diagnosed with a left shoulder impingement and would be sidelined for at least three-to-four weeks.
+On July 10, 2023, it was reported that Stewart had agreed to a 4-year, $64 million contract extension with the Pistons.

+On December 23, 2023, Stewart was ejected from a game against the Philadelphia 76ers with a flagrant-2 foul against Patrick Beverley.
+On February 14, 2024, Stewart was arrested in Phoenix for assault after punching opponent Drew Eubanks in the parking lot of Footprint Center before a matchup against the Phoenix Suns.
+Stewart was issued a citation and released.
+The NBA suspended him for 3 games.

+On November 3, 2024, Stewart was assessed a flagrant 1 foul during a game against the Brooklyn Nets, and on November 13, Stewart was ejected with a flagrant 2 foul after grabbing Giannis Antetokounmpo out of the air by his jersey during a dunk attempt.
+On January 8, 2025, Stewart was assessed a flagrant 1 foul during another game against the Nets after elbowing Noah Clowney in the neck.
+On January 29, Stewart was ejected from a game against the Indiana Pacers with a flagrant 2 foul for shoving Thomas Bryant.
+He was automatically given a 1-game suspension for accruing his 6th flagrant foul point of the season, and he was also fined $50,000 for gestures he made after his ejection.
+During a March 30 game against the Minnesota Timberwolves, Stewart received a technical foul for shoving Donte DiVincenzo and then was ejected on the following play after putting Naz Reid in a chokehold.
+He was suspended for 2 games "based in part on his repeated history of unsportsmanlike acts".